Monday, 6 April 2026

 Nick Everett writes: "This collection explores the painful but important subject of male suicide in a series of eloquent and sensitive poems, each informed by a true story.
 Drawing only on information publicly available on social media, these are poems of respectful distance as well as of imaginative sympathy; and they bear moving testimony not only to the distinctive of each commemorated individual but also to the tragically powerful social forces that lead men to suffer in silence rather than share their feelings."

-20% of all sales revenue will be donated to @andysmanclub - a UK based grassroots charity supporting men's mental health.
+25% of proceeds from the book will be donated to @andysmanclub - a UK based grassroots charity supporting men's mental health.
 You can read more about Cathi's work on the publisher's website here.
 Below, you can read two sample poems from the collection.

 From Writing Elegies for Dead Men I Didn't Meet